Family History 4 All

 If

-someone were to give your children a “test” that covers many of the
+someone were to give your children a “test” that covers many of the details of

 your life, and included questions about their own family’s history, how